 - develop an ability to use and apply Mathematics skills across the curriculum

-In order to develop conceptual understanding in our pupils, this year we are implementing the CPA approach to learning (concrete, pictorial and abstract).
-This approach recognises that in order for pupils to understand abstract concepts, they must first learn mathematical concepts through the use of concrete resources and pictorial representation.
+White Rose believes that all children, who are introduced to a concept, should have the opportunity to build on their abilities by following a concrete-pictorial-abstract approach.
+This approach recognises that in order for pupils to understand abstract concepts, they must first learn mathematical concepts through the use of concrete resources and pictorial representation:

 Concrete is the ‘doing’ stage, using concrete objects to solve problems.
 It brings concepts to life by allowing children to handle physical objects themselves.